solaimanb/Geomelody/README.md

 ## What Can You Do?

-- **Explore the World:** Navigate an interactive world map.
+- **World Exploration:** Traverse an interactive global map.
-- **Listen to Anthems:** Click on countries to hear their national anthems.
+- **Anthem Discovery:** Select any country to play its national anthem.
-- **Learn and Enjoy:** Perfect for learning about different cultures.
+- **Cultural Enrichment:** A unique way to learn and appreciate diverse cultures.

 ## How to Get Started